Health and Safety Plan

 - If, however, a force majeure event happens mid-session, and ABAA offers virtual classes to Junior and Senior division students, no refunds will be issued.

-- Withdrawals must be submitted in writing to Administrative Director Pat Wertwijn at firstname.lastname@example.org.
+- Phone withdrawals are not permitted.
+Withdrawals must be submitted in writing to Administrative Director Pat Wertwijn at firstname.lastname@example.org.